rel1vee/siptatif-frontend/README.md

 This project uses the following technologies:

-- **Next.js**: A React framework for production.
+- **Next.js**: React framework for production.
-- **React**: A JavaScript library for building user interfaces.
+- **React**: JavaScript library for building user interfaces.
-- **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **TypeScript**: Strongly typed programming language that builds on JavaScript.
-- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
-- **Vercel**: A platform for frontend frameworks and static sites, built to integrate with your headless content, commerce, or database.
+- **Vercel**: Platform for frontend frameworks and static sites, built to integrate with your headless content, commerce, or database.